Dzero-Gt/Microphone-Operational-Amplifier/README.md

       - This function does not return any value.

 ## Basic Usage Example
-[Provide a brief code snippet that demonstrates the most basic usage of the library.
-This should be a simple example that allows users to quickly test the functionality of the library.]
+Runs all of the basic initialization functions required to set up usage of the DAC, the ADC, and the button.
+Pin requirements are detailed under "Full Documentation"

 ```c
 #include <stdio.h>